ABOUT US

 My story with braille began in 2003 with classes at VAV that led to joining the staff in 2004.
 Currently, I hold certifications in Literary Braille with UEB, Technical Math (Canadian), and Braille Formats, and am beta testing the new course, UEB with Nemeth.
 Before braille, I provided words for hymns at church for the Deaf using American Sign Language.
 Today when I tell someone that I braille for the visually impaired, they say, “Oh, you do that thing with your hands!”
 Yes, I do!
 And I love it!

-Robin Ramos, Transcriber and Tactile Graphic Specialist
+Robin Ramos, Editor/Tactile Design Specialist

 Meet Our Board of Directors